 Peter Shilton vs. Southampton – 14 October, 1967

-Peter Shilton spent 11 years at Leicester City.
+Peter Shilton spent 11 years at Leicester City, making his first team debut in 1966.

 Peter Shilton scored the only goal in his 1,249 games for club and country against Southampton.
 With the Foxes already 4-1 up, Shilton sent a long punt up field, but did not even know he had scored due to it being a misty winter’s day.